 Collections of IoT (Internet of Things) devices

-TE demonstrations and deployments to date have been unique systems—each uses its own message model and its own market dynamics.
+TE demonstrations and deployments to date have not been interoperable—each uses its own message model and its own market dynamics.
 Many early implementations required the use of central or cloud-based markets.
 Central markets discount local decision making while introducing new barriers to resilience.
 Others rely on a single price-setting supplier.
 None are interoperable either at the system level or for the actors involved.

 CTS defines communications between market actors and does not define the market or the device controls.
 Autonomous market actors must be able to recognize patterns and make choices to best support their own needs.
 Actors need not share details of their internal operations with others.